jakobzhao/geog458/readme.md

 **GitHub:** This course material will be hosted on GitHub instead of UW Canvas.
 On this dedicated GitHub repository, you can find most of the course material, participate in group discussions by submitting GitHub issues, and create new GitHub repositories to turn in the lab deliverables.
 By the end of this quarter, you will be more proficient in operating a cloud-based coding environment and able to host your work online as a way to gain public and peer attentions.

-**In-class discussion leadership:** You and your group mates will lead at least one in-class discussion.
+**In-class presentation leadership:** You and your group mates will lead at least one in-class discussion.
 Please work together to prepare some activities and guiding questions that will inspire and structure our discussion of the material.

-**Labs:** You need to finish all five labs by the due date.
+**Labs:** You need to finish all four labs by the due date.
 In order to help you work on each lab, we will walk through most of the labs in class.

 **Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and actively participate in critical discussions of those readings.